 One of the XTS's best attributes is its spacious, 5-passenger cabin.
 There is generous legroom in the front and back, and it's easy to get comfortable in the standard leather seats.
 At 18 cubic feet, the trunk is huge.
 If more space is needed, the Cadillac XTS's rear seats fold in a 60/40 split.
-Up front is a mixed bag.
-While we like the seating position, the power-adjustable leather-wrapped steering wheel and easy-to-grab shift lever, but we're not so hot on the CUE system.
-This touch-based audio, information and climate command system can be finicky for your fingers to operate.
+New foam in the front seats improves comfort while resisting fatigue, and the power-adjustable leather-wrapped steering wheel and easy-to-grab shift lever feel terrific.
+However, we're not so hot on the touch-based audio, information and climate-command system that can be finicky for your fingers to operate.

-The 2017 Cadillac XTS has the angular, wedge-like profile of its CTS and ATS sedan siblings, but is longer and taller.
+The 2018 Cadillac XTS has the angular, wedge-like profile of its CTS and ATS sedan siblings, but is longer and taller.
 That last trait, with the elongated window frame at the rear pillar, makes the XTS awkward to our eyes.
-Like other modern Cadillacs, the XTS has headlight housings that flow into the sides near the hood, though not to the extent of other models.
-At 202 inches in length, the XTS is substantially larger than would-be rivals like the Audi A6, and is only slightly shorter than Cadillac's new flagship CT6.
+A new front end mimics the CT6, bringing LED headlights and a one-inch reduction in length.
+At 201 inches, the XTS is substantially larger than would-be rivals like the Audi A6, and is only slightly shorter than Cadillac's new flagship CT6.
 Platinum models bring even more bling with a chrome-accented grille.

-With a starting Manufacturer’s Suggested Retail Price (MSRP) of $46,590, the 2017 Cadillac XTS is a full-size luxury sedan that undercuts the base prices of midsize 4-doors such as the BMW 5 Series, Mercedes-Benz E-Class and Audi A6.
-In size, price and front-wheel drivetrain configuration, it's more in line with the new Lincoln Continental (starting at $45,485 ) and the sophisticated Volvo S90 ($47,945).
+With a starting Manufacturer’s Suggested Retail Price (MSRP) right around $46,600, the 2018 Cadillac XTS is a full-size luxury sedan that undercuts the base prices of midsize 4-doors such as the BMW 5 Series, Mercedes-Benz E-Class and Audi A6.
+In size, price and front-wheel drivetrain configuration, it's more in line with the new Lincoln Continental (starting around $45,500) and the sophisticated Volvo S90 ($48,000).
 At just over $42,000, a Genesis G80 is several thousand less.
 Keep climbing trims and you'll eventually reach the Cadillac XTS V-Sport Platinum, which can reach over $74,000.
 Note that for fleet operators, the Cadillac XTS is also available as a limousine or livery sedan.
 Before buying, check the KBB.com Fair Purchase Price to see what others are paying.
 The Cadillac XTS resale value is not expected to hold up very well in the years ahead.

 The Cadillac XTS is offered in a half-dozen trims, ranging from the base model to the V-Sport Platinum.
 No matter the model, you'll get quite a bit for your money.
-Highlights include a V6 engine, magnetic ride control, 19-inch wheels, leather interior, dual-zone climate control, universal garage remote and high-intensity headlights.
-The standard touch-based CUE audio/entertainment system is sleek but can be cumbersome.
-It includes an 8-inch screen that controls climate functions and an 8-speaker Bose audio system.
-Oddly, a rearview camera costs extra, but there are at least parking sensors.
+Highlights include a V6 engine, magnetic-ride control, 19-inch wheels, leather interior, dual-zone climate control, universal garage remote and high-intensity headlights.
+The standard CUE infotainment system includes an 8-inch screen that controls climate functions and an 8-speaker Bose audio system.
+A rearview camera is also standard, as are parking sensors.
 Cadillac's fully transferable Premium Care Maintenance includes three years/36,000 miles of service.

 DRIVER AWARENESS PACKAGE